canonical/serial-vault/README.md

 #### Production static assets build process

-Production build for the frontend part (javascript and css) is semi-automated and done with [github actions](https://github.com/features/actions).
+Production build for the frontend part (javascript and css) is semi-automated and done with [GitHub Actions](https://github.com/features/actions).
 You can find the configuration for this process in `.github/workflows/nodejs.yml`.
 The build process starts automatically after the PR is approved and pushed to `master`.
 You can see the build process in [actions](https://github.com/CanonicalLtd/serial-vault/actions) tab of this project.
 After the successful build the automation bot will create a PR with the generated build artifact (minified javascript code) in the `static/` directory of this project.
 These PRs can be merged manually.

 #### Run the tests
 ```bash